Skip to main content

 “ Hum aapse bohot prem karte hai.”
 He smiled at her blushing.

-Dheer was in Life Imprisonment for two frauds, planning another, and also as Pratap mentioned in his complaint, planning an attack on his bride, a day before the wedding.
-Survi was not ready to accept that she came to her room to attack but Pratap concluded she was just being the nice self she is.
-Dheer had no sympathy from her sister or anyone as Hansa was shocked at her truth.
+Dheer was given Life Imprisonment for two frauds, planning another that involved a murder, and also, as Pratap mentioned in his complaint, planning an attack on his bride, a day before the wedding.
+Survi was not ready to accept that she came to her room to attack, but Pratap concluded she was just being the nice self she is.
+Dheer had no sympathy from her sister or anyone, as Hansa was shocked at her truth.
 Her sister was a fraud, an escapist and someone who tried to hurt her son.
 Dheer had no way out as everyone refused to believe her lies.
-She was depressed and she committed suicide in prison.
-What surprised Pratap was that Survi cried at the news.
-She couldn't help but love everyone.
-Pratap was happy she was still his Ajabdeh.

 5 years later.